vookimedlo/Sheet/README.md

         view.clipsToBounds = true
         view.layer.cornerRadius = view.bounds.width * 0.1
     }

-    override var preferredStatusBarStyle: UIStatusBarStyle {
-        return .lightContent
 }
-}
 ```

-The `viewDidLayoutSubviews` implementation is common between both controllers.
-You could put that code in a superclass implementation if you wish?
+The `viewDidLayoutSubviews` implementation is common between both controllers, so you might want to create a superclass for it.

 ## Installation